 How do you set yourself up for success with your finances and career before a new year rolls around?
 Do you make big resolutions?
 (We prefer “intentions”.)
 Or set small monthly goals?
-Or do you do nothing because, oops, the year is already over?!

-These months are hectic — and the pressure to add life-changing habits into your daily routine doesn’t help.
+These months are hectic — and the pressure to add new habits into your daily routine doesn’t help.
 But we’re big believers that there’s always something you can do to boost your confidence in your money and career for the year ahead.
 Even if you only have five minutes to spare.

 To fit money and career planning into your busy schedule, use our easy-to-follow year-end checklist.
 It’s full of actionable money tips and career advice to help you feel like you’re making progress right away.
 (Because you are.)